-The boy was actually following his mom, I guess, when he spontaneously stopped to see the big lens facing his eyes.
-He was really amazed to my “cannone” but, on the contrary, I did not even notice that he had a funny sticker covering his left eye.
+The boy was actually following his mom, I guess when he spontaneously stopped to see the big lens facing his eyes.
+He was really amazed by my “cannone” but, on the contrary, I did not even notice that he had a funny sticker covering his left eye.
 I was just aware of it after zooming the picture to his face.
 If only I had known it before, I would have had followed him with my zoom lens mounted to my DSLR.

-Actually this little boy did not stop comfortably to observe my extra-wide lens because his mom seemed to drag him to a place nearby, where there was a performance.
+Actually, this little boy did not stop comfortably to observe my extra-wide lens because his mom seemed to drag him to a place nearby, where there was a performance.
 To his mom, her boy’s interest was a distraction to be there looking at the performance.
 This boy just wanted to stop.

 It’s interesting to see how the journey of life makes twists and turns.
 Some people think that they would never have guessed that they’d end up where they are now.
 Other people might say that the most scenic roads in life are the detours they did not mean to take.
-For those reasons, people come to believe that this life consists in ‘unlimited’ coincidences before arriving at their resolution to live this life as free as possible just to flow, following the stream of life.
+For those reasons, people come to believe that this life consists of ‘unlimited’ coincidences before arriving at their resolution to live this life as free as possible just to flow, following the stream of consciousness.

-What is coincidence?
+What is a coincidence?
 It’s only a symptom that we don’t have full control of life’s elements.
 We’d prefer saying “I happened to be here” to admitting that we don’t know why we decided something that leads us here with all these circumstances!
 Through the eyes of faith, coincidence is only a call to relate with The Omniscient Subject from whom people taste a sense of destiny.
 Otherwise, it would be a real distraction during their aimless wandering.